erayalkis/toyhouse_downloader/README.md

  // so that we can use it in Promise.all() promises.push(linkPromise);
 ```
-When all of the images resolve, we use Promise.all() to save the images to a zip folder.
+Now, when all of the images resolve, we use Promise.all() to save the images to a zip folder.

 ```javascript
 // If we're at the last item,